See what mortgage you qualify for

 Do you have to put 20% down on a house?

 There’s no law requiring you to put 20% down when you buy a house.
-But if you have the cash on hand and opt for a 20% down payment, doing so comes with cost savings and other advantages.
+In fact, the average down payment for first-time home buyers is just 7%. if you have the cash on hand and opt for a 20% down payment, doing so comes with cost savings and other advantages.

 What is the minimum down payment for a jumbo loan?